itthinx/groups/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Changed the default value for legacy mode used on installation to false.
+Fixes database errors due to missing capability table at that stage.
+* Modified the method signature of Groups_Post_Access::posts_where() and Groups_Post_Access_Legacy::posts_where() to avoid PHP 7.1 warnings (reference expected, value given).
+* Removed the administrator override option on the back end.
+Administrator override now requires the constant GROUPS_ADMINISTRATOR_OVERRIDE to be defined as true.
+* Updated the French translation.
+* Adjusted the load order for translations.

 = 2.1.0 =
 * Changed the requirements to allow to restrict by group.
 * Fixed legacy access restrictions help replaced new groups help.